iter8-tools/iter8/mkdocs/docs/tutorials/testing-patterns/conformance.md

 ???+ info "Understanding what happened"
     1. You created a single version of an app/ML model.
     2. You generated requests for your app/ML model versions.
     3. You created an Iter8 experiment with conformance testing pattern.
-In each iteration, Iter8 observed the latency and error-rate metrics collected by Prometheus; Iter8 verified that the version (referred to as baseline in a conformance experiment) satisfied all the SLOs, and identified baseline as the winner.
+In each iteration, Iter8 observed the latency and error-rate metrics for your application; Iter8 verified that the version (referred to as baseline in a conformance experiment) satisfied all the SLOs, and identified baseline as the winner.

 ## 9. Cleanup